Finding the best last minute hotel deals website or app, Miami, Florida

 - HotelTonight price: $149, showing a discount from $234 per night

-- The good and the bad: One block from ocean, has pool with cabanas.
-Rate includes use of house bikes, fitness center, free wifi.
+- The good and the bad: One block from the ocean, has a pool with cabanas.
+Rate includes the use of house bikes, fitness center, free wifi.
 The hotel is under renovation with a construction noise warning.

 - Resort fee: $22.80 per night

 - The price comparison: Rate shown on Expedia $189, Hipmunk $189, JetSetter $189, Priceline $189, Not on Rocketmiles

 - Rate is shown directly on the Hall South Beach website for the same dates: $179 best available, $143 with AAA discount